|

 parameter H. I

-strongly recommend doing the same exercise for anyone using a different
+strongly recommend doing the same exercise for

 GPS receiver than the ones listed below.